spoo503/100-days-of-python-Learning./README.md

-This is a very important concept.

 print()               	return
 Displays output   	   Sends value back
 Cannot reuse result	   Result can be stored
 Used for showing output	 Used in calculations